 Properties that can be animated have a small stopwatch icon next to them in the inspector palette.
 Click on the icon to enable/disable animation for the specific property.
-The icon is yellow when animation is enabled and grey when disabled.
+The icon is blue when animation is enabled and grey when disabled.

 If you want to animate or change the animation of an element that exists on the master slide, right-click the stopwatch icon and select Unlink Property from Master Slide.
 The name of the property will change from green to light grey and the change/animation will now only affect the active slide.

 Components are like small scenes.
 A component has its own set of slides (including a master slide), assets on layers, and an independent timeline.